Debian/debiman/README.md

 If for some reason you notice corruption or other mistakes in some manpages, just delete the directory in which they are placed, then re-run debiman to download and re-process these pages from scratch.

-If you decide to remove only the HTML files, avoid using globbing (e.g. `rm *.html.gz`) because it matches symlinks.
-Instead, use e.g. `find . -type f -name "*.html.gz" -delete`.

 It is safe to run debiman while you are serving from -serving_dir. debiman will swap files atomically using rename(2).

 TODO: add numbers for how long synchronization typically takes from scratch and incrementally, also how much network traffic it will cause